Condor Ferries: Condor Rapide

+Registration

 The vessels of Condor's fleet as of 2022 are all registered in the Bahamas.
 In the past, some vessels were registered in Cyprus.

+Accidents and incidents

+Since its founding in 1964, Condor Ferries have been involved in numerous accidents, with some becoming high-profile.

 Incidents with HD Ferries

 On 11 May 2007 HD Ferries' ship HD1 had collided with the Commodore Goodwill in Jersey Harbour.

 A more serious incident occurred on 28 July 2007 when HD1, while manoeuvring in Jersey Harbour, collided with Condor Express which was berthed at the time.
 HD1 was holed above the waterline while Condor Express suffered only minor damage to its paintwork.

 Condor issued a press release on 3 August 2007 condemning HD Ferries, which HD responded to with its own press release.
 HD1 later had its wave height limit reduced from 2.5 metres to 2m (Condor being able to operate its larger fastcraft in seas up to 3.5 metres), and on 19 August 2007 the HD Ferries ramp permit for Jersey and Guernsey was withdrawn, preventing the company from operating.
 It recommenced operations on 25 August 2007.

 In a press release issued on 2 October 2007, HD Ferries stated that it was preparing to take legal action against Condor concerning the statement published by the company on 3 August 2007, but this was not done.

 Following HD Ferries' decision to withdraw its service early in September 2008 and not operate a winter service, the States of Jersey indicated that HD Ferries was unlikely to be allowed a ramp licence again.